 AND, OR and NOT Gates

-Transistors wired in series and parallel patterns make up these "gates," which accept inputs of 0 (no pulse) or 1 (a pulse) and generate outputs of 0 or 1.
-While AND requires that both inputs are 1 to generate an output of 1, OR only needs one input to be 1.
+Transistors wired in series and parallel patterns make up "gates," which accept binary input (0 = no pulse; 1 = pulse) and generate binary output.
+Although AND requires both inputs to be 1 in order to generate a 1 as output, OR only needs one.
 NOT reverses the input.
-For a conceptual diagram of these actions, see
+For a diagram of these actions, see Boolean gates.

 Decimal arithmetic holds 10 values (0 to 9) in each digit position.
 In binary, there are only two (0 and 1).
-Note below the four possible result and carry bits when adding two binary digits (bits) together.
+Below are the four possible result and carry bits when adding two binary digits (bits) together.

 Add a One and Zero